-For assistance or more information with the search types below, contact EEAA at affirmativeaction@ucr.edu or APO at academicpersonnel@ucr.edu.
+For assistance or more information with the search types below, contact The Office of Civil Rights at affirmativeaction@ucr.edu or APO at apomail@ucr.edu.

 A. Procedures for College-Wide Searches

 A College search is conducted when a Dean determines a position will be designated as a college position.
 This may happen when an interdisciplinary center or an institute is involved or when several departments may be searching for similar positions, as reflected in their departmental hiring plans.
 The Dean identifies potential research space or spaces for the hire before the search begins.